 University members have a public association with the University, but are also private citizens, thus care must be taken to appropriately differentiate between the two roles.
 University members may not use or allow the use of the name of the University or identify themselves as employees of the University of Kentucky in the public promotion or advertising of commercial products without prior written approval.
 Individuals writing or speaking publicly in a professional or expert capacity may identify themselves by their relationship with the University, but if so identified then in all instances where the individual might give even the appearance of speaking on behalf of the University, care must be taken to emphasize that any views expressed are their own and are not representative of the University of Kentucky.
 University members are encouraged to contribute to public debate as citizens.
-In instances where University members comment publicly as part of their official University duties, they should do so using University stationery and e-mail accounts; when commenting as citizens, University members must use personal stationery and personal e-mail accounts.
+In instances where University stationery and e-mail accounts; when commenting as citizens, University members must use personal stationery and personal e-mail accounts.